Division: Brass & Percussion Performance

 Mr. Lowe returned to the United States in 1982, reentered the Eastman School’s doctoral program, and won a position on the faculty at Missouri University in Columbia, Missouri in 1983.
 While at Missouri, Mr. Lowe played frequently with the St. Louis Symphony, and performed with them on their 1986 Oriental tour.
 A highlight of his time in Missouri was playing with the Missouri Arts Quintet, a remarkable woodwind chamber group in residence at MU.
 In 1988 Mr. Lowe took a one-year leave of absence from MU to play with the Utah Symphony.
 Then in 1993 he accepted a position at Brigham Young University in Utah at the Provo campus.

-- Sonata No. for Horn, Soprano, and Piano, Movement 1 by Laurence Lowe
+Sonata for Horn, Soprano, and Piano, Movement 1, by Laurence Lowe

 MM, Performance and Literature, Eastman School of Music, 1981

 BM, Applied Horn, San Francisco Conservatory of Music, 1980